-India is one of the most interesting and exiting countries, or should I say sub-continents, in the world.
-It is one of the most ancient countries, with a rich culture, beautiful nature and landscape.
-Still, the most exiting element in India is its people.
+India is one of the most interesting and exciting countries, or should I say sub-continents, in the world.
+It is one of the most ancient countries, with a rich culture, beautiful nature, and landscape.
+Still, the most exciting element in India is its people.

 Cycling tours of India offers so many unique experiences due to the diverse landscape, culture, and people.

-The Himalayas offer unique opportunities for mountain bikers, city streets offer unique cultural experience for cyclists.
+The Himalayas offer unique opportunities for mountain bikers, city streets offer a unique cultural experience for cyclists.